How Can Blockchain Technology Help Government Drive Economic Activity?

 Post 2 (of 3): A Blueprint Discussion on Payments Innovation

-By Guest Bloggers: Thomas Hardjono, MIT, Matt Nelson, IBM, and Pete Teigen, IBM
+By Guest Bloggers: Thomas Hardjono, MIT Connection Science, Matt Nelson, IBM, and Pete Teigen, IBM

 In our first blog post we addressed the value that blockchain can bring to addressing secure identity management.
 This second post explores the implications of blockchain on global currencies and payment systems.
 A primary objective is to verify that payment components are uniformly examined across industries, businesses, and government agencies as they are important to maintaining integrity in blockchain technology.
 Finally, the third of the three posts will report on the value that blockchain can bring to a supply chain.